-Brighton barely missed promotion last year, and seem well positioned as of this writing to get automatic promotion for next year.
-And when they do, a lot more people will know about an exciting club to go see in a wonderful coastal town near London.
+Brighton barely missed promotion in 2016-17, but they made it up for the 2017-18 season, meaning a lot more people will know about an exciting club to go see in a wonderful coastal town near London.

 None that I noticed.

 Their anthem, the one they play when the teams come out, is an old marching tune called Sussex By The Sea.
 Here’s a kind of official version:

 As you can see (from a game I went to) not everybody really gets into it: